 In 2015, he was an All-Star for the first time as he played 150 games and hit .301 with 6 homers and 61 RBIs, scoring 85 runs.
 He was still below 100 in terms of OPS+, at 92, in spite of the flashy batting average.
 However, in 2016, there was no denying that he was a solid offensive player, as he won the National League batting title with a .348 average.
 He scored 104 runs and hit 32 doubles, 8 triples and 11 homers with 66 RBIs.
 His OBP was also outstanding at .416 as he drew a career-high 66 walks, and as a result his OPS+ was a career high 128.
 In 2017, he was back in the All-Star Game, although his season was clearly not as good.
 In 155 games, he hit .310 with 8 homers and 64 RBIs, scoring 95 runs, but his OPS+ fell back to 93.
 He won his second Gold Glove at second base, and also played in the postseason for the first time as Colorado made it to the National League Wild Card Game against the Arizona Diamondbacks.
 He went 0 for 5 with 2 strikeouts.
 In 2018, the Rockies had one of their best seasons, almost winning the NL West title - they played and lost a one-game playoff against the os Angeles Dodgers after being tied at the end of 162 games - and he hit .276 in 128 games.
 He scored 90 runs and his 32 doubles and 15 homers were both career highs. he repeated as a Gold Glove winner, but the relatively low batting average, normally the best part of his offensive game, meant that his OPS+ was again below average, at 88.
 In the postseason, he was 1 for 6 with a double as the Rockies defeated the Chicago Cubs in the Wild Card Game.
 In the Division Series against the Milwaukee Brewers, he was 2 for 9 with 3 walks but did not score or drive in a run in the three games.

-Given his batting line heavy in batting average but light in extra-base hits and walks combined with excellent fielding gives him the profile of a prototypical middle infielder from another era.
+Given his batting line heavy in batting average but light in extra-base hits - at least until he joined the Yankees - and walks combined with excellent fielding gives him the profile of a prototypical middle infielder from another era.
 However, such players tend to be relatively short, but at 6' 4", LeMahieu is one of the tallest players to have played second base on a regular basis in the majors.

 - 3-time NL Gold Glove Winner (2014, 2017 & 2018)